LitExtension Blog

 12. Rivoli

-Staying in the best Squarespace templates for blogging category, Rivoli is a good option if you want your blog to look a bit more styled while still being easy to read.
+Staying in the best for blogging category, Rivoli is a good option if you want your blog to look a bit more styled while still being easy to read.
 It sits between pure writing templates and more visual designs.

 Rivoli